anze3db/adventofcode/README.md

 uv run adventofcode benchmark
 ```

-This will run each day and parse the timing results from the output.
-It will print the results in the console and in your README.md.
+This will run each day's solution and parse the timing results from the output.
+The results will be printed to the console as well as added to your README.md.

 Example README: